IAnalyzeGenomes/CallVars/README.md

 # CallVars:

-This is a snakemake pipeline for doing preliminary Next-Gen Sequencing (NGS) analysis using short paired-end Illumina reads (fastq files).
+This is a snakemake pipeline for doing preliminary Next-Gen Sequencing (NGS) analysis (pre-processing, mapping and variant calling) using short paired-end Illumina reads (fastq files).
 See below for the pipeline workflow.

 # Snakemake pipleine workflow:
 1) Pre-processing using Cutadapt